BlueStamp-Engineering-2022/Aaradhya_BSE_Project/index.md

 ![Headstone Image](https://bluestampengineering.com/wp-content/uploads/2016/05/improve.jpg)

 # Final Milestone

-My final milestone is the increased reliability and accuracy of my robot.
-I ameliorated the sagging and fixed the reliability of the finger.
-As discussed in my second milestone, the arm sags because of weight.
-I put in a block of wood at the base to hold up the upper arm; this has reverberating positive effects throughout the arm.
-I also realized that the forearm was getting disconnected from the elbow servo’s horn because of the weight stress on the joint.
-Now, I make sure to constantly tighten the screws at that joint.
+My final milestone is building a roof ontop of my project.
+This will make my robot really sturdy, hide my wires and overall make my project look cooler.
+I was able to use 3 short pillars from another project and place the roof ontop.
+The project however stops my ability to know which way is straight so I will put a cool design ontop so I know which way my Omni-bot is facing.